wharfkit/website/src/lib/docs/Upgrading.md

 ---
 title: Upgrading to WharfKit 4.0.0
-description: How to move a project from any earlier set of @wharfkit packages to the lockstep 4.0.0 release, covering the version change, the removed peer dependencies, and the API changes in antelope and session.
+description: How to move a project from any earlier set of @wharfkit packages to the 4.0.0 release, covering the version change, the removed peer dependencies, and the API changes in antelope and session.
 category: Upgrading
 published: true
 slug: index